ros2-rust/ros2_rust/README.md

 ### Limitations

-- messages are deep-copied and this can be terribly inefficient for big messages like images; the current solution leverages C typesupport implementations and might benefit from a direct serialization/deserialization
-- `rclrs` interface is very limited for now and might not be so much idiomatic yet, any help and suggestion on the interface would be greatly appreciated
+- The `rclrs` interface is very limited for now and might not be idiomatic yet, any help and suggestion on the interface would be greatly appreciated
-- due to the current ROS2 support of non-default clients, packages containing definitions of messages used in Rust crates must be present in the current workspace; otherwise message crates generation won't be triggered
+- Due to the current ROS2 support of non-default clients, packages containing definitions of messages used in Rust crates must be present in the current workspace; otherwise message crates generation won't be triggered

 Sounds great, how can I try this out?
 -------------------------------------